parthshindee/RecipeAnalysis/README.md

 - Extracted numerical data from strings and lists.
 - Created new features such as `calories` and `description_length`.

+**Rationale Behind Data Cleaning:**
+- **NaN Replacement:** Replaced invalid data with NaN values to ensure that analyses are not skewed by incorrect data points.
+This step was crucial for maintaining the integrity of our feature set.
+- **Feature Engineering:** Extracted nutritional data from strings to enable quantitative analysis, allowing us to incorporate health-related insights into the prediction model.
+These features, like `calories` and `description_length`, are hypothesized to influence user satisfaction and, thus, ratings.

 **Exploratory Analysis:**

 #### Univariate Analysis

-We explored the distribution of key variables to understand the overall patterns in the data.
+I explored the distribution of key variables to understand the overall patterns in the data.

 **Distribution of Average Ratings:**
 <iframe